 Ignoring bills once they’ve been automated

-Automating your bills is an efficient way to make sure that everything gets paid on time, especially if you are managing credit card debt.
+Automating your bills is an efficient way to make sure that everything gets paid on time, especially if you’re in debt management.
 It also takes a basic financial task of your plate.
 BUT it is important that you still review your bills and statements every month.
 Make sure there have not been any unauthorized charges on your credit card.
 Look for any extra charges a service provider may have slipped in as well.

 Relying on credit for emergencies